alexhu98/Portfolio/docs/Posts/20201013-swipe-gesture.md

   </div>
 </ion-content>
 ```
-Without this #swipeTabPage block, the swipe gesture would not take place on blank area below the component content.
+This #swipeTabPage block allows the swipe gesture to work even on blank area below the component content.
+Without it,
+the swipe gesture occurs outside of the SwipeTabPage component and therefore ignored by the gesture controller.
 ```
 .swipe-tab-page {
   min-height: calc(100vh - 130px);